Skip to content

 Sponsor Agent Sponsor "I confirm that the agents in scope for this cycle remain business-justified; that the zone classification and regulatory tagging on each one match my current understanding of how the agent is used; that I am the named accountable sponsor for each Zone 2 / Zone 3 agent in scope, or have an active Backup Sponsor of record; and that I have re-attested any agent whose connectors, grounding sources, permission set, or business purpose materially changed during the cycle window."

-Owner Agent Owner "I executed the REG, OWN, PERM, CRED, CONSENT, CA, SPONSOR, and SOV tests as documented; I assembled the evidence pack listed in the manifest; the SHA-256 hashes in the manifest match the artifacts in the evidence store; I have not altered any source export after capture; every remediation action recorded in the cycle was completed by a named operator under documented change control."
+Owner Agent Owner "I executed the REG, OWN, PERM, CRED, CONSENT, CA, and SPONSOR tests as documented; I assembled the evidence pack listed in the manifest; the SHA-256 hashes in the manifest match the artifacts in the evidence store; I have not altered any source export after capture; every remediation action recorded in the cycle was completed by a named operator under documented change control."

 The three signatures must be three distinct natural persons.
 Role collision (the same person signing two roles) is a cycle-stopping FAIL recorded in PRE-02.
 A documented temporary exception for a Zone 1-only scope is allowed only with a co-signed expiry and a return-to-three-person review on the next cycle.